Leon Bradley Scholarship

 * Any monies not used for tuition can be applied to any other university-based expenses the student may incur.

-- Application materials must be submitted online by May 30, 2014.
+- Application materials will be posted on the AASPA website on January 1, 2015 and must be submitted online by May 29, 2015.

 General Criteria – applicants must meet each criterion.